BalajiPrasadThulasiram/Absenteeism-Analysis-and-Prediction-Using-Machine-Learning/README.md

   - `Python_SQL_Tableau_Absenteeism-data.ipynb`: Combine SQL queries and Tableau for visualization.

 ## Key Tools & Technologies
-- **Programming**: Python (pandas, scikit-learn, etc.)
+- **Programming**: Python (pandas, scikit-learn)
 - **Database**: MySQL
 - **Visualization**: Tableau
 - **Project Management**: Jupyter Notebooks

 ## How to Use
-1. Run `ML_to_Preprocessed_Data.ipynb` to generate predictions from preprocessed data.
+1. Run `ML_to_Preprocessed_Data.ipynb` to preprocess data and generate predictions.
-2. Use `Integration_with_MySQL.ipynb` to connect to the MySQL database and store predictions.
+2. Use `Integration_with_MySQL.ipynb` to store predictions in the MySQL database.
-3. Visualize results in Tableau using the provided dataset and dashboards.
+3. Visualize results in Tableau using the provided datasets and dashboards.

 ## Author
-This project is created by Balaji Prasad Thulasiram
+Created by **Balaji Prasad Thulasiram**